 Instead of using artificial food coloring, use beet juice to mix up a red dye, turmeric powder for a yellow dye, and matcha powder for green.
 From there, you can blend other colors: mix the turmeric with matcha to make blue, or the turmeric and beet to make orange.
 Start with a simple buttercream frosting and add as much of the dyeing agent as you need to get the color you want.

 Everything’s more fun when sprinkles are involved.
-Plus, they’ll help you hide any frosting blemishes or browned cookie edges.
-They also add a festive punch of color to otherwise neutral-colored butter cookies!
+Plus, they’ll hide any frosting blemishes or browned cookie edges.
+They also add a festive punch of color to otherwise neutral-colored butter cookies.
+We like to store sprinkles in clear containers to easily see what you have on hand.

 Let It Snow

 Because the only thing better than one cookie is two!
-Make a sandwich cookie by piping frosting between two cookies.
+Make a sandwich cookie by piping frosting with the Baker’s 8 Piece Silicone Decorating Bottle Kit between two cookies.
 Roll the frosted sides in sprinkles or crushed peppermint.
-Bam.
-You’ll get invited back to every holiday party when you show up with these!

 Invest in a Decorating Bottle